 - after school study support for literacy and numeracy on Wednesdays

 - specific intervention over a short period provided by specialised staff in the Inclusive Ed Room

-- specific intervention over longer periods by specialised staff in the Tute Room
+- specific intervention over longer periods by specialised staff in the Inclusive Ed Room

 Students on an NEP or whom show talents in curriculum areas are provided with specialised support led by our Inclusive Learning Support Leader and a team of specialised staff to provide and support learning opportunities which meet the needs of each student.